MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-use-lg-templates.md

 [!code-lg[adaptive-card](~/../BotBuilder-Samples/experimental/language-generation/csharp_dotnetcore/13.core-bot/Resources/welcomeCard.LG?range=25-57)]

-This card displays an image, one of the variations in `# HeaderText` as the card header, and buttons for suggested actions.
+This card displays an image, and uses LG templates for the card header a set of suggested actions.

 ## [C#](#tab/cs)